List of most-viewed YouTube videos: Billion-View Club

 An early metric of a video's popularity was the so-called Billion-View Club, denoting videos which had succeeded in reaching over 1 billion views since their initial upload.

 In December 2012, "Gangnam Style" became the first video to reach one billion views.
-By June 2015, only "Baby" had also managed to pass this threshold, but, by October 2015, a total of ten videos had done so, and the number grew further to over 400 in 2024.
+By June 2015, only this video and "Baby" had managed to pass this threshold, but, by October 2015, a total of ten videos had done so, and the number grew further to over 400 in 2024.

-Older videos that pre-dated the launch of YouTube in 2005 but were added later to pass a billion views are as follow:
+Older videos that pre-date the launch of YouTube in 2005, but were uploaded later and pass a billion views, are as follows: